Vic-Warden/Smart-Calendar/docs/planning.md

 ## Fourth week :

+### Tuesday 25/02

 ### Monday 24/02
 - 🔄 Watch a youtube video to understand wemos
 - 🔄 Watch a video to learn how to connect a website to a database
+- ✅ Find the astra militarum emblem I'm going to use for my 3D model
+- ✅ Find Seal of purity from astra militarum which I will use
+- ✅ Find the model I'm going to start from to make my real model that I'll modify to make something I really like

 ---